beltoforion/recreational_mathematics_with_python/README.md

 The Sierpinski Triangles and more
 ----------------
 A python implementation for computing fractals with a recursive algortihm.
-Sierpinsky Triangle

 * https://beltoforion.de/en/recreational_mathematics/sierpinski_triangle.php (english)
 * https://beltoforion.de/de/unterhaltungsmathematik/sierpinski_dreieck.php (german)